Skip to Main Content

 La Crosse, Wisconsin

 In 1969 the G. Heileman Brewery built six 54-foot-tall storage tanks at its plant in La Crosse, Wisconsin.
-Whether by design or a bolt of inspiration, the tanks were painted a year later to resemble cans of Heileman's Old Style Lager beer, and the sextet was proclaimed the "World's Largest Six Pack."
+Whether by design or a bolt of beer-fueled inspiration, the tanks were painted a year later to resemble cans of Heileman's Old Style Lager, and the sextet was proclaimed the "World's Largest Six Pack."
 Images of the sixer traveled the globe on postcards sold in the Heileman gift shop, which was part of the brewery tour.

-Old Style sixer, 1985.
+Old Style sixer as it appeared in 1985.

-While the King makes a worthy photo-op, the real reason to come here has always been the Six Pack, once again a source of pride for La Crosse, and a mandatory stop for any college road trip through Wisconsin.
+While the King makes a worthy photo-op, the real reason to come here has always been the Six Pack, once again a source of pride for La Crosse, and a mandatory stop for any college student road trip through Wisconsin.

 Also see: Hard and Soft Drink